dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 For top conference, like SenSys and MobiCom, the design must be simple and innovative.

 For some other conference, like INFOCOM, existing methods can be used, such as XGBoost.

+A system overview is needed to show the architecture of the design/system.
+Keep the followings in mind when preparing the system overview:

+* Input and output of each block should be clear.
+* Avoid If-Else desgin.
+* Blocks should not overlap or contain each other.
+* Think and revisit carefully after completing.

 **Recommended Structure:**